burgil/supe-project-creator/README.md

 ## Overview - What is Supe Project Creator?

-Supe Project Creator is a simple tool designed to help you build modern web applications quickly and efficiently.
+Supe Project Creator is a simple tool designed to help you build simple web applications quickly and efficiently.
 It generates project templates boilerplate using **TypeScript**, **HTML**, and **CSS**, with included **hot reloading** for a seamless development workflow.
 But there's a catch - the generated project has no dependencies, a fresh start.
 All the source code that runs the project will be waiting for you in the generated project folder, no strings attached.
 It's as simple as you can get.

 [JSR](https://jsr.io/@supeprojects/supe-project-creator) - [Source Code](https://github.com/burgil/supe-project-creator) - [Known Issues](https://github.com/burgil/supe-project-creator/issues) - [Docs/Wiki](https://github.com/burgil/supe-project-creator/wiki)